 Apple support wasn’t much help figuring out what’s wrong with it.
 Anyone knows what this means and most importantly how can I fix it?Apple Community

-Now, 2 years later, here’s everything I found on the subject.
+Now, three years later, here’s everything I found on the subject.

 What Apple says about Chimaera Device Policy

 If you take the time to read the thread you will find that there is no real answer as to what the Chimaera Device Policy is really about.
 The same goes for every similar thread and it’s really amazing that there’s no response from Apple itself.